poyzn/marley-spoon-test-app/README.md

     ```
     docker-compose up
     ```
-4. Wait until puma starts and open `http://localhost:3000` in browser
+4. Wait until rails server starts and open `http://localhost:3000` in browser

 #### Thank you!
 Any feedback would be greatly appreciated :)